-Interstellar hosting Benefit for Shelby Humane - Shelby County Reporter
+Interstellar hosting benefit for Shelby Humane - Shelby County Reporter

 The event is combined with the brewery’s monthly Food Truck Frenzy event, and will have $1 for each pint of beer sold donated to Shelby Humane to support its efforts.

-Shelby Humane Director of Development Tree Davidson said Interstellar owner Shane Kelly is a lover of animals and wanted to help assist the shelter.
+Shelby Humane Director of Development Tree Davidson said Interstellar owner Shane Kelly is a lover of animals and wanted to help the shelter.

 “He is doing this for us because he is amazing and has adopted animals from Shelby Humane, and he believes in our cause,” Davidson said.
 “We are so excited about this.”